Type/s of pollution

 Dragonflies can therefore be used as a flagship species for aquatic biodiversity.

-Within ACTION we want to figure out if pesticides play a role in this decline.
+Within ACTION we figured out if pesticides played a role in this decline.
 We know from a very recent study that, even at levels regularly found in ditches, a specific insecticide can have strong negative effects on damselflies.

-As the trends in dragonflies on the monitoring transects are known, thanks to the citizen scientists, we can therefore study this in natural populations.
-By taking water samples and measuring the pesticide concentrations we can see whether the trends in dragonflies reflect the exposure to pesticides.
-We also have data from people recording dragonflies and we can use this to estimate the distribution.
-This will be compared to modelled pesticide levels in surface waters in The Netherlands.
-Together this will give insight into what extent pesticides are a threat to dragonflies and which pesticides are most harmful.
+As the trends in dragonflies on the monitoring transects are known, thanks to the citizen scientists, we could therefore study this in natural populations.
+By taking water samples and measuring the pesticide concentrations we could see whether the trends in dragonflies reflect the exposure to pesticides.
+We also had data from people recording dragonflies and we used this to estimate the distribution.
+This was compared to modelled pesticide levels in surface waters in The Netherlands.
+Together this gave insight into what extent pesticides are a threat to dragonflies and which pesticides are most harmful.

-This pilot can count on a community of motivated citizens that dedicate their time to the protection of dragonflies since many years now.
-The data produced are recognised as significant by local authorities and can be used for positively influence local policies for environmental protection.
+This pilot counted on a community of motivated citizens that have dedicated their time to the protection of dragonflies since many years now.
+The data produced were recognised as significant by local authorities and could be used for positively influence local policies for environmental protection.

 Are you interested in doing something similar?

-Learn more on how transects from the Dutch Dragonfly Monitoring Scheme are to be selected for sampling and how water samples should be collected and stored by accessing the pilot tutorial.
+Learn more on how transects from the Dutch Dragonfly Monitoring Scheme were selected for sampling and how water samples should be collected and stored by accessing the pilot tutorial.